The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

 In the most general case $t_i$ for $v_i \in H_j$, i.e. the times at which each vertex initiates a signal, would not be expected to be all the same.
 One would expect that $t_i \neq t_o$ $\forall i$.
 At any given arbitrary observation time $T_o$ a signal from any $v_i$ may be traveling part way along $e_{ij}$ at a speed $s_{ij}$, effectively shortening $\tau_{ij}$.
 Or it may be delayed in signaling if $v_i$ signals some time after $T_o$, effectively lengthening $\tau_{ij}$.
 At time $T_o$ we need to take into account the degree of signaling progression for each edge and define $\bar{\tau_{ij}}$ analogous to $\bar{R}$.
-Note that we write $T_o$ to distinguish the case when $t_i \forall i \in \bar{\Delta}^o_{ij} \neq t_o$ since $t_i$ here represents the time that vertex $v_i$ signals, which could be different than the time $T_o$ at which the network is observed. \begin{definition} Let $\tau_{ij}$ represent the temporal delay, the latency period, for a signal that travels on the edge $e_{ij}$ for vertex $v_i \in H_j$ when $v_i$ initiates a signaling event at $t_i$ which could come before, right at, or after the instantaneous observation time $T_o$, $ t_i \geq T_o$ or $ t_i < T_o$.
+Note that we write $T_o$ to distinguish the case when $t_i \forall i \in \bar{\Delta}^o_{ij} \neq t_o$ since $t_i$ here represents the time that vertex $v_i$ signals, which could be different than the time $T_o$ at which the network is observed.

+We then extend the latency definition as follows.
+Let $\tau_{ij}$ represent the temporal delay, the latency period, for a signal that travels on the edge $e_{ij}$ for vertex $v_i \in H_j$ when $v_i$ initiates a signaling event at $t_i$ which could come before, right at, or after the instantaneous observation time $T_o$, $ t_i \geq T_o$ or $ t_i < T_o$.
 We then define a temporal offset for $\tau_{ij}$, an effective shortening or lengthening of $\tau_{ij}$ as follows

 We extend equation \ref{eq:Rbar} as